Qbandev/stbchef/README.md

 - Stores historical data in an SQLite database with automatic cleanup
 - Maintains daily statistics with reset at midnight
 - Uses thread-safe caching for performance optimization
+- Comprehensive error handling and logging for stability

 ### LLM Trading Strategy